wolfiabot/Wolfia/docs/index.md

 ## Mafia

-9+ players

 Town ![][t]{:height="15" width="15"} against Mafia ![][m]{:height="15" width="15"}

-Power roles:
-The Cop ![][cop]{:height="15" width="15"} investigates the alignment of a player at night.

-- The Mafia knows their team
+- The Mafia knows their team, they receive an invite to mafia chat with their role pms
 - During the day everyone votes to lynch one of the players
 - During the night the Mafia kills players
 - Town wins when all Mafia are dead, Mafia wins when they reach parity.

+### Mafia Lite
+9+ players

+Power roles:
+The Cop ![][cop]{:height="15" width="15"} investigates the alignment of a player at night.

+### Xmas Mafia
+6+ players

+Power roles:
+The Cop ![][cop]{:height="15" width="15"} investigates the alignment of a player at night.
+(Many) Santas ![][santa]{:height="15" width="15"} who give out presents to other players, which contain useful, but also dangerous items.

 ## Popcorn